rajatetc/blog-posts/ckqeny3ln0hbzgss1g1v47hnu.md

 - Doubled down on strengthening my fundamental knowledge of JS and React.
 I had also prepped for CSS but that didn't come in my round 2.
 This helped me tackle the coding questions in the rounds.

 - Thoroughly researched the company - I had gone through their leadership principles, tech blog, videos, recent initiatives, and so on.
-I had also checked their product - UI/UX case and lighthouse report for the website.
-I got positive feedback from every interviewer and they were impressed that I knew so much about them.
+I had also checked their product - analyzed the UI/UX and checked the lighthouse report for the website.
+I got positive feedback from every interviewer and they were impressed that I knew so much about the company.

 - Beforehand I had also prepped my intro, spoken out loud when coding during the process, and asked specific questions at the end.
 I also reached out to friends and mentors to make sure that I am not over-preparing or headed in the wrong direction.